chainguard-dev/edu/content/chainguard/migration/migrating-php.md

 ## Using Builder Images for Development
 Our PHP builder images are minimal yet versatile images that include `apk` and `composer`.
 You can use these images to create and develop PHP applications on a containerized development environment.

+Builder images can be identified by the `-dev` suffix (e.g: `php:latest-dev`).
+You can use them to execute Composer commands from a Dockerfile or directly from the command line with `docker run`.
+This allows users to run Composer without having to install PHP on their host system.

 ### Running Composer
-The `-dev` variants of our PHP images include [Composer](https://getcomposer.org/) by default.
-You can use these images to execute Composer commands from a Dockerfile or directly from the command line with `docker run`.
-This allows users to run Composer without having to install PHP on their host system.

 To be able to write to your host's filesystem through a shared volume, you'll need to use the **root** container user when installing dependencies with Composer using the `latest-dev` or `latest-fpm-dev` image variants.